What to wear while snowmobiling in the backcountry

 Waterproof and windproof gloves are essential.
 You’re looking for Wool Liners or Fleece.
 Mittens are always warmer than gloves but you will not have as good control on the throttle.
 Some gloves offer removable liners which are great for when the temperature rises during the day.

-Again, waterproof and windproof is essential.
+Again, when it comes to proper snowmobile clothing, waterproof and windproof is essential.
 You should also consider wearing pant gators if your boots/pants do not come with.
 Most boots are made from rubber and leather with a hefty lug sole for traction.
 For you skiers out there, your snowmobiling boot is not meant to fit as tight as your ski boot.
 You’re looking for comfort and warmth.